 Trip Summary and Itinerary Map

-- Late season departures are perfect for photographers as the light starts to change
+- Late season light is perfect for photographers

 Board the Kinfish at 4pm from the dock in Longyearbyen and enjoy a welcome cocktail with the captain.